hashicorp/terraform-provider-aws/website/docs/d/iam_server_certificates.html.markdown

 This data source exports the following attributes in addition to the arguments above:

+* `server_certificates` - List of the IAM server certificates.
+See below.

+The elements of the `server_certificates` are exported with the following attributes:

 * `id` is set to the unique id of the IAM Server Certificate
+* `name` is set to the name of the IAM Server Certificate
 * `arn` is set to the ARN of the IAM Server Certificate
 * `path` is set to the path of the IAM Server Certificate
 * `expiration_date` is set to the expiration date of the IAM Server Certificate